-Whitehead is in his sixth season as the offensive coordinator for the Cowboys.
+Whitehead is in his seventh season as the offensive coordinator for the Cowboys.
 He is in charge of the Cowboys’ quarterbacks and running backs.

 His offense was one of the top in the nation in 2015 averaging 455 yards and 43.5 points per game.
 Jessie Ramos was ASC offensive player of the year and he became the second straight ASC offensive player of the year for the Cowboys.

 In 2014, Kerry Sloan was named the ASC Offensive player of the year.
 The Cowboys averaged 404 yards and 33.2 points per game.